Protected areas and peace in Colombia

 State of implementation/results

-- 1 regional and 8 local planning instruments were developed, in which the management of protected areas and the issues of use, occupation and tenure were effectively integrated.
+- One regional and eight local planning instruments were developed, in which the management of protected areas and the issues of use, occupation and tenure were effectively integrated.